Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 Wildfire Risk FAQ

 This FAQ is provided in response to several inquiries received by the South Dakota Public Utilities Commission and is intended for informational purposes only.
-The PUC is not involved in the development, review, or approval of these plans.
+The PUC is not involved in the development, review, or approval of Wildfire Mitigation Plans (plans).
 This FAQ should not be interpreted as the PUC taking a position on this matter.

 Do electric utilities have the ability to shut off power under current law?